anasaraujo/anasaraujo/README.md

 <div>
     I love people!
 I love socializing, sharing thougths and knwoledge, I like personal "contact" even when at distance of a VideoCall. <br>
     I live and work in Portugal, remotely... and I am not afraid of challenges and new adventures.<br>
-    I'm a Bitcoin entusiastic, DJ30 and Crypto Trader, TA Analyst.
+    I'm a Bitcoin entusiastic investor, DJ30 and Crypto Trader, TA Analyst.
 No financial advice!<br>
     I invest in protocols and assests that will change the world - then give them enough time to do their thing.<br>
     Favorite things to do: swimming, socializing, traveling, yoga, deep-house music and "cracking" the code.<br>
 </div>